The Lion King (2019 film): Casting

 In mid-February 2017, Donald Glover was cast as Simba, with James Earl Jones reprising his role as Mufasa from the 1994 film.
 In April 2017, Billy Eichner and Seth Rogen were cast to play Timon and Pumbaa, respectively.
 In July 2017, John Oliver was cast as Zazu.
 In August 2017, Alfre Woodard and John Kani were announced to play Sarabi and Rafiki, respectively.

 Earlier in March 2017, it was announced that Beyoncé Knowles-Carter was Favreau's top choice for the role of Nala and that the director and studio would be willing to do whatever it took to accommodate her busy schedule.
 Later on November 1, 2017, her role was confirmed in an official announcement, which also confirmed that Chiwetel Ejiofor would play the role of Scar, and announced that Eric André, Florence Kasumba, and Keegan-Michael Key would be the voices of Azizi, Shenzi, and Kamari while JD McCrary and Shahadi Wright Joseph would be the voices of young Simba and young Nala, respectively.
 In November 2018, Amy Sedaris was announced as having been cast in a role created for the film.
+Director Jon Favreau stated that the film's predominantly black cast was a timely update that brought greater authenticity to the film's African inspirations.